Grand Duchy of Posen: 1840–1846

-On September 11, 1840, an audience was held by the Prussian king for deputies coming from the Grand Duchy.
-Count Edward Raczyński, in the name of all Polish members of the Grand Duchy Sejm (parliament), issued a complaint against the repression and discrimination of the Polish population which went against guarantees made in 1815.
+On 11 September 1840, an audience was held by the Prussian king for deputies coming from the Grand Duchy.
+Count Edward Raczyński, in the name of all Polish members of the Grand Duchy Sejm (parliament), issued a complaint against the repression and discrimination of the Polish population, which went against guarantees made in 1815.
 He accused the Prussian authorities of removing the Polish language from public institutions, courts and schools, as well as deleting the history of Poland from school teaching and substituting the name "Province of Posen" for the previous "Grand Duchy of Posen".
 He also blamed the authorities for erasing the Polish Eagle from the Grand Duchy's seals and emblems and for expelling Poles from offices in order to replace them with Prussians or foreign-born persons of German ethnicity.
 When land owners of Polish ethnicity sold land, it was often bought in order to resell it to colonists of German ethnicity.
 The Prussian king rejected the complaint; he was fully supportive of the Germanisation of Polish areas.
 However, he believed it had to be done through different methods, and in May 1841 decided to name Flottwell upper-president of the Prussian Province of Saxony, which included large territories annexed from the Kingdom of Saxony in 1815.

 Greater Poland Uprising of 1846

-Before 1848, repressions intensified in the Grand Duchy, censorship was strengthened, settlers of German ethnicity were brought in.
+Before 1848, repressions intensified in the Grand Duchy, censorship was strengthened, and settlers of German ethnicity were brought in.
 Large patriotic demonstrations were held in memory of Antoni Babiński, a member of the Polish Democratic Society.
-He had been wounded by a gunshot, when the Prussian gendarme attempting to arrest him, engaged in a fight with him.
+He had been wounded by a gunshot when the Prussian gendarme, attempting to arrest him, engaged in a fight with him.
 Babiński was then captured, sentenced to death and executed in Posen.
 His public execution in February 1847 was accompanied by public mourning.
 Cloth soaked in his blood and other remains were distributed as national relics.
-Large prayers were held in his memory, often against orders of Prussia.
-Members of such gatherings were persecuted by police.
-At the same time the national self-awareness grew among the rural population of Polish and German ethnicity alike.
+Large prayers were held in his memory, often against the orders of Prussia.
+Members of such gatherings were persecuted by the police.
+At the same time, the national self-awareness grew among the rural population of Polish and German ethnicity alike.
 Whereas two thirds of the grand ducal population identified as ethnically Polish (mostly in the centre, south and east), one third envisioned themselves as being of German ethnicity.
-Anti-Prussian sentiment grew as response to policy of Germanisation and repression by Prussian authorities and the conspiracy organisation called Związek Plebejuszy found a potent ground.
+Anti-Prussian sentiment grew as a response to the policy of Germanisation and repression by Prussian authorities and the conspiracy organisation called Związek Plebejuszy found a potent ground.
 It was led by bookseller Walenty Stefański, poet Ryszard Berwiński and lawyer Jakub Krauthofer-Krotowski.